-{\bf Differential of $Y$:} As in \cite{Sab1, L1}, the only disks contributing to $\partial y_{i,j}$ are disks with three corners, a positive corner at $y_{i,j}$ and negative corners at $y_{i,k}$ and $y_{k, j}$ for some $i<k<j$.
+{\bf Differential of $Y$:} As in \cite{L1, Sab1}, the only disks contributing to $\partial y_{i,j}$ are disks with three corners, a positive corner at $y_{i,j}$ and negative corners at $y_{i,k}$ and $y_{k, j}$ for some $i<k<j$.
+Note that the disks are all contained in the dip and the signs for the disks are the same whether the disks are viewed in $J^1S^1$ or $S(\Lambda,\beta)$.
+We will view the disks as being in $J^1S^1$.
 We know strand $i$ is oriented to the right if and only if $\mu_i\equiv0\mod2$, so $\iota'=(-1)^{\mu_i+1}$.
 The orientation signs at the corners depend only on the orientation of the under-strand at the crossing, so the disk contributes the term So

 Therefore $\partial Y=-\Sigma Y\Sigma Y.$

 \end{proof}

 \begin{corollary} Any generator $x = a_k$ or $x=t$ of $\mathcal{A}(K)$ satisfies